DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

     Crystallographic texture
     φ1=0.00°, ϕ=45.00°, φ2=0.00°

-This texture actually consists in a single orientation (as opposed to fibre textures, seed below).
+This texture actually consists in a single orientation (as opposed to fibre textures, see below).
 It can be used to rotate a stiffness tensor as follows:

     >>> from elasticipy.tensors.elasticity import StiffnessTensor